 Q. From about 1985 till about 2005, my blood pressure ran about 150/90 and I needed antihypertensive medications.
 In 2003 I planted several citrus trees, including two pink grapefruits.

-When they started to bear fruit, I ate lots of grapefruit and made gallons of juice (which I froze).
+When they started to bear fruit, I ate lots of them and made gallons of juice (which I froze).
 I enjoyed the juice as the harvest faded.

 The past several years my blood pressure has been about 130/75.
-Two doctors told me to keep up the grapefruit routine and cut back on the meds!
+Two doctors told me to keep up my routine and cut back on the meds!
 I feel wonderful.

 A. Both animal and human research suggests that grapefruit may indeed have an impact on blood vessel flexibility and lower blood pressure (Phytotherapy Research, July, 2009; Metabolism, Jul.
 2012).
 Other foods that can help lower blood pressure include beets, green leafy vegetables and dark chocolate.

 Grapefruit Juice Boosts the Benefit of Beet Juice:

 Q. Did you really mention grapefruit juice in conjunction with beet juice for blood pressure control?
 Or was I dreaming?

 I love grapefruit and its juice – and I live in Florida.
 Can I drink the juice without the health police chasing me?